 The Cannery’s address is 12138 Fourth Avenue in Steveston Village.
 On days with good weather the event takes place outside on the Tank Deck (which is like a courtyard).
 On days with poor weather, it happens indoors in the museum.

-Below is the performance schedule for 2019.
-(Note: Exact details are subject to change.)
+Below is the performance schedule from last year.
+(Note: Exact details were subject to change.)
+If the event does take place in 2020, details will be comparable.

 - July 12th, 2019 – Irish Wakers and Friends: playing Irish, Celtic and Canadian Maritimes’ tunes